 Descended Creator: When ticket sales for The Last Ship started flagging, Sting stepped into the lead role himself.
 It helped some, but the show still closed after a fairly short run.

-Executive Meddling: Four of the five songs that he composed for the film that eventually became The Emperor's New Groove were cut in the late stages of production, forcing him to stay on longer than the time he had allotted to write a personal theme song for the character of Kusco.
+Executive Meddling: Four of the five songs that he composed for Kingdom of the Sun were cut in the late stages of production, after it had been drastically overhauled into The Emperor's New Groove, forcing him to stay on longer than the time he had allotted to write a personal theme song for the character of Kuzco.
 The man himself managed to do a little of meddling right back by getting the ending of the film changednote Originally, Kuzco still built his massive personal water park, but instead of destroying Pacha's house to make way for it, he would build it on the hill right next to it.
 Sting said that the "joke" ending would indicate that Kuzco didn't learn anything from his experience, not to mention the whole thing went against his person feelings as an environmentalist, and the writers changed it to him building a little summer shack there instead. to better reflect its intended moral.
-The one other song of his that remained, "My Funny Friend and I," ended up getting an Oscar nomination.
+The one other song of his that remained, "My Funny Friend and Me," ended up getting an Oscar nomination.